rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 ## 1. The Myth of Mappings / The Shallowness of Harmonization

-**Myth / Falsity**: mappings are always complete or true mappings.
+**MYTH / FALSITY**: mappings are always complete or true mappings.
 Harmonized ontologies or vocabularies are always complete or true harmonizations.

-**TRUTH**: There is degrees of mappings / degrees of Semantic Harmoniztion.
-Mappings may not be correct.
+**TRUTH**: There are degrees of mappings / degrees of semantic harmoniztion.
+Mappings may not be correct or complete.
-- *Mappings may be false or incorrect* if the intended meaning of the mapped entities is not examined and compared.
-A mapping that only looks at the character string, or the phrasing of the term, is a **shallow mapping** and an incomplete mapping if there the terms are defined or have commitments and more abstract characterizations (e.g., subsuming terms).
+- A mapping or harmonization between two terms, two vocabularies, or two ontologies is only a complete and true mapping/harmonization if all degrees or levels of abstract and commitments are examined for compatibility between the two ontologies.
-- A mapping or harmonization between two ontologies is only a complete and true mapping/harmonization if all degrees or levels of abstract and commitments are examined for compatibility between the two ontologies.
+- *Mappings may be false, incorrect, or partial* if the intended meaning of the mapped entities is not examined and compared.
+A mapping that only looks at the character string or the phrasing of the term is a **shallow mapping**.
+It is an **incomplete mapping** if the terms are defined with other more abstract terms or if they have commitments (e.g., via subsuming or parent category terms).
 - *Degrees of mapping/harmonization:* there can be exact mapping, partial mapping, no mapping, etc.
   - Analogy of the Shallowness of Mappings/Harmonization:
     - dipping your tow in a lake is like declaring two leaf ontology terms are semantically equivalent (have the same meaning).